curv3d/curv/docs/language/Statements.rst

 Local actions: ``do action in statement``
   First execute the action, then execute the statement.
+  This is rarely needed (since we have compound statements) but is useful in the context of ``do action in let definitions in statement``.
   See: `Debug Actions`_ and `Imperative Sublanguage`_.

 .. _`Boolean Values`: Boolean_Values.rst